initialed85/Quake/README.md

     - `./Quake -port 26002  +connect 127.0.0.1:26000`
 - [DONE] Implement WebSocket multiplayer for the WASM build (via a proxy / gateway server)
 - [TODO] Fix crash encountered with `-width 2560 -height 1440 -fullscreen` and maybe higher resolutions
+- [TODO] Fix server search screen not finding all servers
+- [TODO] Fix FrikBot going into some state where it won't attack (probably relates to my workaround hack for runaway loop error)
+- [TODO] Make it so the server can specify some FrikBots to join from the commandline

 ## Usage